Anna Waronker

-Anna Jeanette Waronker is an American singer-songwriter, composer, and producer best known as the frontwoman of That Dog.
+Anna Jeanette Waronker (born July 10, 1972) is an American singer-songwriter, composer, and producer best known as the frontwoman of That Dog.
 She is the daughter of producer Lenny Waronker and actress and musician Donna Loren, the sister of session drummer Joey Waronker, and is married to Steven Shane McDonald of Redd Kross and the Melvins.

 That Dog (1991–1997, 2011–present)

-Waronker was born in Los Angeles, California.
+Waronker was born on July 10, 1972, in Los Angeles, California.
 After graduating from high school, Waronker formed the band that would become That Dog.
 The group consisted of Waronker on lead vocals and guitar, Petra Haden on violin, Rachel Haden on bass, and Tony Maxwell on drums.
 That Dog released three albums on DGC Records: That Dog, Totally Crushed Out!, and Retreat from the Sun.
 They toured with such acts as Beck, Weezer, and Blur.
 That Dog announced their breakup in 1997 after their third album, Retreat from the Sun, which had originally been intended as Waronker's first solo record.
 The group reunited in 2011.